-Tropical storm Nana nears formation in Caribbean as Atlantic hurricane season stays unusually active
+Tropical Storm Nana forms in Caribbean, could make landfall as hurricane in Belize

 Meanwhile, the statistical peak of the hurricane season is still two weeks away, on Sept.
 15. That inflection point doesn’t necessarily mark an immediate falloff in activity but, rather, illustrates just how far we have to go in a season that the National Oceanic and Atmospheric Administration (NOAA) has forecast will be “extremely active.”

-Where Tropical Storm Nana may soon form
+Tropical Storm Nana

-On Tuesday morning, the National Hurricane Center issued tropical storm watches for parts of the western Caribbean, as a potential tropical cyclone is forecast to intensify into Tropical Storm Nana.
+On Tuesday morning, the National Hurricane Center issued tropical storm watches for parts of the western Caribbean, ahead of Tropical Storm Nana, which formed around noon Eastern Time following observations from an Air Force Reserve Hurricane Hunter aircraft.

 The area of disturbed weather featured a gradually organizing mass of showers and thunderstorms, along with tropical-storm-force winds southeast of Jamaica.
-Despite the winds, the system has lacked a well-defined low-level center of circulation, precluding it from earning a name.
+Initially lacking a well-defined low-level center of circulation, Nana organized during the late morning hours.
+The National Hurricane Center found evidence of localized 50 mph winds near its center.

+Because Nana has a small circulation, it is subject to significant fluctuations in intensity.
+The Hurricane Center forecasts the storm to be a hurricane when it makes landfall on Thursday.

 Several strong thunderstorms had already developed over Jamaica on the system’s northern flank early Tuesday, prompting a severe weather alert from the Meteorological Service there.